paradime-io/nfl_data_modeling_challenge/README.md

 ## Visuals & Key Metrics

 ### General Analysis

-Added two general visuals just to have a better understanding about the dataset:
+I included two general visuals to gain a clearer understanding of the dataset:

 1. **Number of players by position**